 5. Balanced assessment methods

-Not everybody are able to score in their examinations ans quizzes.
-In a diploma you are assessed through many different methods such as presentations, coursework, assignments and tests all carry weightage in your final grade.
+Not everybody are able to score in their examinations and quizzes.
+In a diploma you are assessed through many different methods such as presentations, coursework, assignments and tests that carry weightage in your final grade.

 Frequently Asked Questions

-Well, that depends.
+That depends.
 A Diploma is more in-depth which is also a choice often made by those who wish to change their career.
-While studying a Degree takes more time than a diploma which typically ranges around 3-4 years.
-It also covers various subject area.
+Meanwhile, a Degree takes more time than a diploma as they typically range around 3-4 years.
+It also covers various subject areas.